infinity0/msg-notes/causal/01-ordering.rst

 References must be globally consistent and immutable - i.e. to see a reference allows one to verify the message contents, and no-one can forge a different message for which the reference is valid, not even the original sender.
-One implementation option, is to broadcast the same authenticated-encrypted blob to everyone, treat this blob as the content of the message, and use a hash of the message as the reference.
-(Those familiar with Git will see the similarities with their model of immutable commit objects.) [#Next]_
+One simple implementation option is use a hash of the ciphertext as the reference.
+(Those familiar with Git will see the similarities with their model of immutable commit objects.) :ref:`encoding-message-identifiers` explores this and alternatives in more detail.

-There are two ways to know a valid reference - deriving it from the message contents, or seeing it elsewhere (e.g. in pre(m) of a child).
-In the latter case, one might not have seen the message itself.
-Then, one could pretend that one *has* seen it, by re-using the reference in an outgoing message.
-We assume that people won't do this - there is no strategic benefit to claiming that you know something that you are entitled to know but temporarily don't, and the rest of the system is designed to ensure that you see it eventually.
-The worse that can happen is that someone will issue a challenge you cannot answer, but only your reputation suffers in this case.
+There are two ways to know a valid reference - deriving it from the message contents, or seeing it elsewhere (e.g. in pre(m) of a child) *without having seen* the message itself.
+That is, a member could make a false declaration that they've seen a real message, if they see someone else refer to it - and no-one can detect whether this declaration is false or true.
+(Note that this is a distinct case from falsely declaring that one has seen a fake i.e non-existent message, which *can* be detected as described further below.)

+We assume that people won't do this - there is no strategic benefit in claiming to know something that you are entitled to know but temporarily don't.
+The worst that may happen is that someone issues a challenge you cannot answer, but only your reputation would suffer.
 Also, if you haven't seen the message, you are unable to verify that the reference is indeed valid, so someone else might be trying to trick *you*.
+However, if this security assessment turns out to be wrong, there are :ref:`measures <author-specific-message-identifiers>` we can take to close this hole, but they are more complex so we ignore them for now.

 .. _Partial ordering: https://en.wikipedia.org/wiki/Partially_ordered_set
 .. _Transitive reduction: https://en.wikipedia.org/wiki/Transitive_reduction